-Alternatively referred to as Private Browsing, InPrivate Browsing, and Private Window and informally as porn mode, Incognito is a setting that prevents any Internet history information from being stored locally.
-For example, when you visit any web page any data loaded on it is stored on your computer.
-Additionally, any searches or forms that are filled out are stored in Autocomplete fields.
+Alternatively referred to as private browsing, InPrivate Browsing, or a private window, Incognito mode is an Internet browser setting that prevents browsing history from being stored.
+Normally, when you visit any web page, any text, pictures, and cookies required by the page are stored locally on your computer.
+Additionally, any searches or forms that are filled out may be stored in autocomplete fields.
+Incognito mode forgets this data when you close the browser window, or doesn't store it at all.

 How safe is private mode?

 Private browsing is not meant as a way to be completely anonymous on the Internet.
-As mentioned earlier it is an easy and quick way to not log your browsing history or save (cache) any web pages, images, or cookies as you are browsing.
-Below are some additional considerations to think about while in private mode.
+As mentioned earlier, it's an easy and quick way to not log your browsing history or save (cache) any web pages, images, or cookies on your computer as you are browsing.
+Below are some additional ideas to consider while using private mode.

 Other monitoring software

-If your computer has any other monitoring software (e.g. parental control programs or keyloggers), they can still capture and monitor everything you are doing on the computer even if are in private mode.
-Monitoring can also be done at the network level, which means any school or corporate monitoring that may be running on the network could also capture any private browsing.
+If your computer has monitoring software, like parental controls or keyloggers, they can still capture and monitor everything you are doing, even if you are in private mode.
+Monitoring can also be done at the network level, which means any school or corporate monitoring that runs on the network could also capture any private browsing.

 Your IP address

 Although nothing is stored on your computer in private mode, you are still not anonymous on the Internet.
-Each page that you visit still recognizes your IP address.
-If someone had the ability to view your IP address history for legal purposes, an ISP, website, and even a search engine server log could be used to track you.
+Each page you visit still recognizes your IP address.
+If someone had the ability to view your IP address history for legal purposes, an ISP, website, and even a search engine server log could be used to track you and the pages you visit.

 People standing behind you